 Teams are stating that they aren’t getting the information they need from management to get their job done.

-Set up broadcasts and broadcasts list to make sure the right people get information that is relevant to them.
+Set up broadcasts and broadcast lists to make sure the right people get information that is relevant to them.

 Customer example: With Zinc, 65% of Vivint employees felt more informed.